OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:7

-The fourth for the fourth month was Asahel, the brother of Joab, and Zebadiah his son after him;
+Asahel, brother of Joab, was the fourth for the fourth month, with Zebadiah his son succeeding him;

 > and in his division were 24,000.